-VENTANA PD-L1 (SP142) Assay is intended for the immunohistochemical assessment of the programmed death ligand 1 (PD-L1) protein in tumor cells and tumor-infiltrating immune cells in the formalin-fixed, paraffin-embedded (FFPE) tissues indicated below stained with OptiView DAB IHC Detection Kit and OptiView Amplification Kit on a VENTANA BenchMark IHC/ISH instrument.
+VENTANA PD-L1 (SP142) Assay is a qualitative immunohistochemical assay using rabbit monoclonal anti-PD-L1 clone SP142 intended for use in the assessment of the programmed death-ligand 1 (PD-L1) protein in tumor cells and tumor-infiltrating immune cells in the formalin-fixed, paraffin-embedded (FFPE) tissues indicated below stained with OptiView DAB IHC Detection Kit and OptiView Amplification Kit on a BenchMark ULTRA instrument.

 Table 1.
 Companion diagnostic indications for the VENTANA PD-L1 (SP142) Assay

 |Triple-Negative Breast Carcinoma (TNBC)||TECENTRIQ||≥ 1% IC|

 |Non-Small Cell Lung Cancer (NSCLC)||TECENTRIQ||≥ 50% TC or ≥ 10% IC|

 For clinical benefit associated with PD-L1 expression see the Clinical Outcome Study section in the device labeling for the respective indications and cutoffs.

 This product should be interpreted by a qualified pathologist in conjunction with histological examination, relevant clinical information, and proper controls.

 This product is intended for in vitro diagnostic (IVD) use.